SuperNEMO-DBD/SNRS/README.rst

 including the shape of the  enriched selenium foil, the wrapping Mylar films and the  material.
-The parameters of each  ITEP-style source pad is  hardcoded in  the ``sngeom::_init_foil_models_()``  method of  the sngeom.cpp``  file:  position  of  the  strip  in  the  source  frame, dimensions, name of the material (using  the naming scheme in the flat realistic modelling of the sources in Falaise).
+The parameters of each  ITEP-style source pad is  hardcoded in  the ``sngeom::_init_foil_models_()``  method of  the ``sngeom.cpp``  file:  position of  the  strip  in the  source  frame, dimensions, name of the material (using  the same naming scheme in the flat realistic modelling of the sources in Falaise).

 SNRS  provides  specific dataset  files  for  describing the  deformed shapes of  the ITEP-style source  foils and associated  wrapping films (see  the   ``resources/data/geometry/source_foils/fsf/``  directory).
-For  convenience,  these datasets  have  been  pre-calculated so  that end-users   just  have   to   install  and   use   them  through   the ``snrs::mesh_pad_model`` geometry model.
+For convenience,  these datasets have been  pre-calculated within SNRS (a tricky task reserved for expert/developper users) so that end-users just have to install and use them through the ``snrs::mesh_pad_model`` geometry model.

 SNRS                 provides                 also                 the ``resources/config/snemo/demonstrator/geometry/GeometryModels/source_module/realistic/strips_itep_like.geom``